JiaweiZhuang/old_cloud_GC/README.md

 <img src="img/1.png" width="480">

-After entering some basic information, you will be required to enter you credit card number:
+After entering some basic information, you will be required to enter your credit card number:

 <img src="img/2.png" width="480">